-This procedure describes all steps that should be performed on the FLEX2-CCR unit after the dive.:
+This procedure describes all steps that should be performed on the FX CCR unit after the dive.:

-After the dive Procedures Step Procedure description 1 Never close the tank valves until the FLEX2-CCR unit is taken out of the water.
+After the dive Procedures Step Procedure description 1 Never close the cylinder valves until the FX CCR unit is taken out of the water.
 2 Take the unit out of the water.
-3 Turn off the primary controller handset and dry its wet contacts.
-4 Turn off the Head-Up Display and dry its wet contacts.
-5 Close the oxygen and diluent tank valves.
-6 Remove the CCR head, open the sensor container and pull out the sensor cartridge to dry.
-7 Take off the scrubber and leave it out to dry.
-8 Wipe the CCR canister to dry.
-9 Disconnect the breathing hoses from the Top head and disconnect the BOV.
-10 Rinse the breathing hoses with fresh water, hang them in a vertical position and allow to dry.
-11 Rinse the BOV with fresh water, then set the valve knob to an intermediate position between CC and OC and allow the BOV to dry.
-12 Open the Upper Canister, disconnect the Counterlungs from the Top Head and CCR Head, click the OPV off the Canister and remove the Counterlungs.
-13 Rinse the Counterlungs with fresh water and hang to dry.
+3 Turn off the primary controller handset.
+4 Turn off the Head-Up Display (or NERD2, if installed) and dry its wet contacts.
+5 Close the valves on the oxygen and diluent cylinders and disconnect the off-board diluent cylinder. б Disconnect the L-pieces with breathing hoses from the unit and disconnect the BOV.
+7 Rinse the breathing hoses and L-pieces with fresh water, hang them in a vertical position and allow to dry.
+8 Rinse the BOV with fresh water, then set the valve knob to an intermediate position between CC and OC and allow the BOV to dry.
+9 Fully open the perimeter zipper on the FX case, disconnect the counterlungs from the bayonet connectors on the head and lid, unlock and slide out the top fittings and OPV from the grommets on the case and remove the counterluns out.
+10 Rinse the Counterlungs with fresh water and hang them using the drying holder (supplied with the unit) and leave them to dry.
+11 Remove the FX head from the Canister and pull out the sensor holder to dry the sensors.
+12 Take off the scrubber and leave it out to dry.
+13 Wipe the FX canister to dry.

-Steps 5 to 13 are only necessary if no further dive will be done in the same day.
+Steps 6 to 13 are only necessary if no further dive will be done in the same day.